Lifestyle

 Can I let my dog sleep in my bed?

-Yes, provided you are happy with it and it doesn't cause sleep disturbance.
-Letting a dog on the bed does not elevate their status or make them think they rule the house.
-It is a comfort choice.
-If they growl when moved, that is resource guarding, not dominance.
+Yes, provided you are happy with it and it does not create problems for your sleep or household routine.
+Letting a dog on the bed does not give them higher status.
+It is a comfort and boundary decision, not a rank issue.

 What if my dog ignores my commands?